The Black and White Minstrel Show

-The Black and White Minstrel Show was a British light entertainment show that ran for twenty years on BBC prime-time television.
-Running from 1958 to 1978, it was a weekly variety show that presented traditional American minstrel and country songs, as well as show tunes and music hall numbers, lavishly costumed.
-It was also a successful stage show that ran for ten years from 1962 to 1972 at the Victoria Palace Theatre, London.
-This was followed by tours of UK seaside resorts, together with Australia and New Zealand.
+The Black and White Minstrel Show is a British light entertainment show on BBC prime-time television that ran from 1958 to 1978.
+The weekly variety show presented traditional American minstrel and country songs, as well as show tunes and music hall numbers, lavishly costumed and often presented with cast members in blackface.
+A popular stage show, based on the TV show with the same title, ran from 1962 to 1972 at the Victoria Palace Theatre, London.
+This was followed by tours of UK seaside resorts until 1989, and tours in Australia and New Zealand.
+From early in its history, and increasingly throughout its run, the show received criticism for its racist premise and content.

 History

 Minstrel shows had become a long-established feature of British music halls and seaside entertainment since the success of acts such as the Virginia Minstrels in Liverpool in the 1840s and Christy's Minstrels in London in the 1850s.
-These led directly to many British imitators such as Hamilton's Black and White Minstrels in the 1880s and many others, with Uncle Mac's Minstrels becoming such a popular mainstay in Broadstairs from the 1890s to the 1940s, that a plaque was erected to honour their memory.
-Though any development in the performance of such acts may have ended before the First World war, the "old-time" minstrel theme remained a consistently popular form of entertainment well into the 1950s.
+These led directly to many British imitators, such as Hamilton's Black and White Minstrels in the 1880s and many others, with Uncle Mac's Minstrels becoming such a popular mainstay in Broadstairs, Kent, from the 1890s to the 1940s that a plaque was erected to honour their memory.
+Though any development in the performance of such acts may have ended before the First World War, the "old-time" minstrel theme remained a consistently popular form of entertainment in the UK well into the 1950s.

-The Black and White Minstrel Show was created by BBC producer George Inns working with George Mitchell.
-It began as a one-off special in 1957 called The 1957 Television Minstrels featuring the male Mitchell Minstrels (Mitchell was the musical director) and the female Television Toppers dancers.
+The Black and White Minstrel Show was created by BBC producer George Inns, working with George Mitchell.
+It began as a one-off special in 1957 called The 1957 Television Minstrels, featuring the male Mitchell Minstrels (Mitchell was the musical director) and the female Television Toppers dancers.
 The show was first broadcast on the BBC on 14 June 1958.
-It developed into a regular 45-minute show on Saturday evening prime-time television in a sing-along format with both solo and minstrel pieces (often with extended segueing), some country and western and music derived from other foreign folk cultures.
+It developed into a regular 45-minute show on Saturday evening prime-time television in a sing-along format, with both solo and minstrel pieces (often with extended segueing), some country and western numbers, and music derived from other foreign folk cultures.
 The male minstrels performed in blackface; the female dancers and other supporting artists did not.
 The show included comedy interludes performed by Leslie Crowther, George Chisholm and Stan Stennett.
 It was initially produced by George Inns with George Mitchell.
 The minstrels' main soloists were baritone Dai Francis, tenor John Boulter, and bass Tony Mercer.
 During the nine years that the show was broadcast in black and white, the blackface makeup was actually red, as black did not register as well.